liegeandlief/whitelodge/README.md

 - The store's name (required).
 This should be a string and is the key by which the store will referenced from other parts of the application.
 All stores in an application should have different names.
 - The store's initial state (optional, defaults to `{}`).
 This should be an object.
 Preparation of the initial state should be completed before a store is initialised i.e. if preparation of the initial state relies on asynchronous data fetching then this data fetching should be completed prior to initialising the store - this applies both on the client and the server.
+- Where to store this store (optional, defaults to `window`).
+This should be an object which is available to all components subscribing to the store. **Important - all stores in an application should be stored in the same place.**
 - Whether or not to log changes to this store's state to the console (optional, defaults to `false`).
 This should be a boolean.
 - The number of previous states to keep in the store's `previousStoreStates` property (optional, defaults to 1).
 This should be an integer greater than zero.